jameschch/Blazor.DynamicJavascriptRuntime.Evaluator/README.md

 //document.cookie
 ```

-In order to satisfy the C# parser, by convention an underscore ("_") stands in for a space character in Javascript:
+In order to satisfy the C# parser, by default an underscore ("_") stands in for a space character in Javascript (but this is configurable):

 ```csharp
 using (dynamic context = new EvalContext(JSRuntimeInstance))